 We’re also here to inform our partners, working with them to champion the projects our communities need.
 This means spotting bright ideas that make a big impact, so we can confidently invest in work that's truly effective.

 Thank you for listening and supporting us to support our community in the way WE know they want to be supported.Sistah Space, recipient of COVID-19 funding

 How we do it

-- We award grants to a wide range of charitable organisations, from constituted community groups to social enterprises and registered charities.
 Since we started out, we've raised over £100 million and committed over £80 million in grants.